WTA chief welcomes Sharapova's return from ban

 - WTA chief believes Sharapova has "paid her dues"

-(CNN)Steve Simon, the CEO of the Women's Tennis Association (WTA), has says he is "looking forward" to seeing Maria Sharapova back on the circuit once she has served her drugs ban.
+(CNN)Steve Simon, the CEO of the Women's Tennis Association (WTA), has said he is "looking forward" to seeing Maria Sharapova back on the circuit once she has served her drugs ban.

 The Russian star, who has five grand slam titles to her name, is eligible to compete again on April 26 2017.
 The penalty followed a positive test for banned substance meldonium at this year's Australian Open.